 Cybercriminals routinely attempt to hold businesses hostage with malware that encrypts data and can freeze an organization’s network.
 Here’s how you can make it harder for them to succeed.

 RANSOMWARE IS A TYPE OF MALWARE that encrypts data on computers, mobile devices and networks and locks users out.
-It allows cyber criminals to demand payment for the release of data or return of service.
-It can be delivered in a variety of ways, including fraudulent emails and websites, unpatched remote network portals and pop-up warnings with phony links to technical support.
+It allows cybercriminals to demand payment for the release of data or return of service.
+It can be delivered in various ways, including fraudulent emails and websites, unpatched remote network portals and pop-up warnings with phony links to technical support.

-Cyber crime that leverages ransomware is becoming more sophisticated and ransomware demands are increasing.
-The average demand in the last quarter of 2019 was $84,116, more than double the average of the preceding quarter.1 But it’s not just money at stake.
-Criminals may also threaten to release proprietary data or intellectual property they have seized to damage the fortunes or reputation of a business.
+Cybercrime that leverages ransomware is becoming more sophisticated and ransomware demands are increasing.
+The average ransom demand in Q2 of 2021 was $136,576, with median ransom payments hovering around $47,000.1 But it’s not just money at stake.
+Criminals also may threaten to release proprietary data or intellectual property they have seized to damage the fortunes or reputation of a business.

 Ransomware is often a crime of opportunity.
 It works because the perpetrators understand that a targeted business or individual has been compromised at a time when they can ill-afford to interrupt service or operations.
 Targeting hospitals during a pandemic, businesses that can be ruined by a few hours of downtime or cities responding to a crisis are just a few examples of this opportunism.

 There is no infallible defense against ransomware.
 Criminals continue to refine software and access methods and may even sell particularly effective strains to less-adept hackers.
 But individuals and businesses can protect themselves through cyber education and, most importantly, preparedness.
 Organizations that develop backup and remediation plans can give themselves options that can greatly reduce the severity and length of a ransomware incident.